 The Technology curriculum concentrates on technical management courses that include quality supervision, scheduling/ control, engineering principles, safety, work design, ergonomics, plant layout, cost estimating, and team problem solving.

 In addition to these studies, the transfer student will also need to complete additional general education courses, which can be taken at any accredited two-year or four-year college or university, as long as they are equivalent to UCM's courses.
 Currently, we have program options in Manufacturing, Management, Construction, Electronics, General Technology, Quality Systems, and Virtual Media.

 Student Organization of Construction Managers (SOCM), and the Society of Manufacturing Engineers (SME) relate to this degree program.

 University of Central Missouri's baccalaureate programs in automotive management, computer-aided drafting and design, construction management, and electronics are accredited by the Association of Technology, Management, and Applied Engineering (ATMAE).

 Scholarships & Financial Aid

 UCM's Student Financial Services Office offers nearly $7 million in merit-based scholarships each year to students who demonstrate academic excellence, leadership, special talents, or potential in a specific field of study.
 The primary mission of the office is to help students and their families identify and apply for appropriate financial resources to help pay the educational and living expenses they'll incur to attend UCM.
-Student Financial Services may be reached at 660-543-8266 or visit their website at www.ucmo. edu/sfs.
-In addition to achievement awards, the School of Technology offers a wide variety of scholarships.
+Student Financial Services may be reached at 660-543-8266 or visit their website at ucmo.edu/sfs.
+In addition, the School of Technology offers a wide variety of scholarships.
 Students may also compete for School of Technology scholarships, including Dougherty, Kay, Walker, and Weisel scholarships from the Society of Manufacturing Engineers and its foundation, as well as the Grinstead Scholarship.